praeludiumOrbis/Riplay/README.md

 [Ripple](https://ripple.moe/) is a custom osu! server with over 25,000 users, so feel free to check it out.

+Special thanks to [AiAe](https://github.com/AiAe) for contributing.

 # Setup & Usage
 * Install Dependencies using `pip install requests`
+* run `python riplay.py` - All the features of the next two scripts, but written better and you can download .osu files as well.
-* run `python riplay.py` - This will download the top 50 best replays from one user.
+* run `python getreplays.py` - This will download the top 50 best replays from one user.
 * run `python beatmap.py` - This will download the top 50 best replays from a given beatmap.

 # LICENSE